-Sonya Berlovitz designed over 50 productions for the Tony Award winning Theatre de la Jeune Lune between 1980 and 2008 including Carmen, The Miser, Hamlet, Cosi Fan Tutti, The Magic Flute, Tartuffe, Medea, Circus of Tales and The Three Musketeers.
-She has also designed several productions with The Moving Company, as well as productions at South Coast Repertory, Berkeley Repertory Theatre, Playmakers Repertory Company, Childrens Theatre Company, The New Victory Theatre, The Guthrie Theatre, American Repertory Theatre, La Jolla Playhouse and Actors Theatre of Louisville, Bricklayers Theatre Company and The Jungle Theater along with several dance companies including Arena Dances, Stuart Pimsler Dance Theatre, Zenon Dance Company, James Sewell Ballet, TU Dance and Minnesota Dance Theatre.
+Sonya Berlovitz designed over 60 productions for the Tony Award winning Theatre de la Jeune Lune between 1980 and 2008 including Carmen, The Miser, Hamlet, Cosi Fan Tutti, The Magic Flute, Tartuffe, Medea, Circus of Tales and The Three Musketeers.
+She currently designs costumes for The Moving Company collaborating with them on productions at The Guthrie Theatre, Playmakers Repertory Company, Actors Theatre of Louisville, South Coast Repertory and Berkeley Repertory Theatre.
+Productions elsewhere have been at Childrens Theatre Company, The New Victory Theatre, American Repertory Theatre, La Jolla Playhouse, Bricklayers Theatre Company, History Theatre, Interact Center for the Performing Arts, Ten Thousand Things, and The Jungle Theater along with several dance companies including Arena Dances, Stuart Pimsler Dance Theatre, Zenon Dance Company, James Sewell Ballet, TU Dance and Minnesota Dance Theatre.